 Hellblazer is a horror series of comic books that’s going on since January 1988.
 The original was from that year.
 The first generation of Hellblazer lasted until February 2013.

-Pertaining to comic books, I was, for many years a reader of European comics.
+Pertaining to comic books and graphic novels, I was, for many years a reader of European comics.
 That changed one day when having a conversation with my brother when he introduced me to DC Vertigo.

 I remember that I wanted to read something odd from DC, and I asked my brother who’s a long-standing Superman fan.
 Years before he had lent me some cool Superman comics, like Bizarro’s World! and some from the Amalgam line.
 This time he didn’t disappoint me like the first time.